 “She’s been one of the top players in the state since she’s been a freshman, and it makes your team a helluva lot stronger when you have her coming every day,” Eisenhower coach Mike Pearson said.
 “You know you’re probably going to get a win [in first singles] every single time she plays.
-She’s only lost in the last two years, I think, three times, and a couple of them in the state finals.”
+She’s only loss in the last two years, I think, three times, and a couple of them in the state finals.”

 “She works so hard and takes her lessons every night and competes against the top players in the state all the time down in Birmingham.
 Ava’s a phenomenal player and a great kid, too.”

 The commitment level from Thielman, along with experience, helps set her apart from the rest of the pack.
 She always comes fully prepared for training sessions, with her Radd racket and determination.
 She is totally focused on playing tennis and is not willing to let anything or anyone get in the way of her dreams.
 This could have been down to her hard work and dedication or she may have accurately assessed her USTA tennis rating and has found a coach that matches her skill set.
 Whatever she is doing though, she seems to be improving.